druiz0992/cusnarks/README.md

 |Results | stdout |

 ### Constraints
-Constraint files are generated by a SNARK compiler and consumed by CUSNARKS trusted setup.
+Constraint files are generated by a SNARK compiler and consumed by cusnarks trusted setup.

 #### .json
 Constraint system generated by [circom][].
 JSON file includes the following keys: